corticon/corticon.js-samples/docs/build-a-form/OOTB.md

 ###  Language

 <!-- div:left-panel -->

-_String_
+- Data Type: _String_

-On start, the rendered can accept the language from the UI but a decision service may switch the language based on some rules
+- Description: On start, the rendered can accept the language from the UI but a decision service may switch the language based on some rules

 ---

 <!-- div:title-panel -->

-## Container (UI.containers)
+## Container
+`UI.containers`
 <!-- div:left-panel -->

-For all steps in which something is being presented to the user (versus just a calculation/decision made in the background), the decision service will specify the list of UI controls to render from the decision service JSON payload at the UI.containers element.
+- Description: For all steps in which something is being presented to the user (versus just a calculation/decision made in the background), the decision service will specify the list of UI controls to render from the decision service JSON payload at the UI.containers element.
 This is an array of all the containers to render for this stage.
 The container can be viewed as a panel containing various labels and input fields.
 The container has various attributes, for example a title.

 <!-- div:title-panel -->

 ### validationMsg
 <!-- div:left-panel -->

-_Alphanumeric string_
+- Data Type: _Alphanumeric string_

-Creates a container wide validation message
+- Description: Creates a container wide validation message

 <!-- div:title-panel -->

 ### description
 <!-- div:left-panel -->

-_Alphanumeric string_
+- Data Type: _Alphanumeric string_

-An optional string that doesn’t impact behavior of the form.
+- Description: An optional string that doesn’t impact behavior of the form.
 It is mostly useful for troubleshooting.

 <!-- div:title-panel -->